 IEOP classes use the most current approaches to teaching English as a second language.
 These methods may differ from those used in your home country and require that you adjust to new ways of learning.
 Classes are frequently student-centered, informal, and casual.
 You are encouraged to share information about your culture in class.
 You should expect to be asked to participate often and to ask questions when you do not understand.

 Learner outcomes have been developed for each level in each skill at IEOP.
 The outcomes are based on course goals and descriptions of language proficiency at each level in the program.
 Achievement tests are administered at the end of each semester to measure performance on the outcomes.
 You must demonstrate successful performance on level-appropriate outcomes in order to advance to the next level.
+You can find course specific Learning Outcomes in the IEOP Student Handbook.

 |9:00 am||ENGL 14 Grammar||ENGL 14 Grammar||ENGL 14 Grammar||ENGL 14 Grammar||ENGL 14 Grammar|